msillano/tuyaDAEMON/tuyaDAEMON/README.md

 - the device hangup, you must restart.
 - the gateway hangup.

-To have a flexible but robust framework it is always necessary:
+To design applications using devices is always necessary:
 1. study each new device in detail ([tuyaDAEMONtoolkit](https://github.com/msillano/tuyaDAEMON/wiki/tuyaDAEMON-toolkit) can helps you in this task).
+2. If you use few devices, you can design an ad-hoc node-red flow, tuned on your devices.
-2. use a data structure that verifies the commands sent to each device (like [global.alldevices](https://github.com/msillano/tuyaDAEMON/wiki/tuyaDAEMOM-global.alldevices) object in tyuaDAEMON CORE).
+3. As general solution, to have a flexible but robust framework, better to use a data structure that verifies the commands sent to each device (like [global.alldevices](https://github.com/msillano/tuyaDAEMON/wiki/tuyaDAEMOM-global.alldevices) object in tyuaDAEMON CORE).

 --------------------

 **versions**
+_tuyaDAEMON version 2.2.2_
+  - node-red-contrib-tuya-smart-device 5.0.1, modified as in [ISSUE#113](https://github.com/vinodsr/node-red-contrib-tuya-smart-device/issues/113).
+  - tuyapi ver.
+7.3.0
+  - Maintenance release.
+  - Refactoring device intallation nodes
+  - bug fixes and minor code updates

+_tuyaDAEMON version 2.2.1_
+  - Maintenance release.
+  - use of credentials for device ID and key
+  - bug fixes and minor code updates

 _tuyaDAEMON version 2.2.0_
+  - node-red-contrib-tuya-smart-device 4.1.1, modified as in [ISSUE#83](https://github.com/vinodsr/node-red-contrib-tuya-smart-device/issues/83).
+  - tuyapi ver.
+7.2.0
   - Maintenance release: better user experience, installation, customization.
   - standardization of startup and options in 'Global MODULE config' nodes.
   - Refactoring 'json_library', now implemented as a global singleton.